 Each island has different dynamics:

-- Oahu: Largest population, most competition, highest demand
+- Oahu: largest population, most competition, highest demand

-- Maui: Strong tourism industry, seasonal demand spikes
+- Maui: strong tourism industry, seasonal demand spikes

-- Big Island: Large geographic area, rural communities
+- Big Island: large geographic area, rural communities

-- Kauai: Smaller market, less competition
+- Kauai: smaller market, less competition

 Tourism Creates Opportunities